he249619/fastrobots-2026/Pages/Lab1.md

   break;
 ```

-The "T:" in the above command was used so that it was clear that any data following these characters coresponds to the timing.
+The `T:` in the above command was used so that it was clear that any data following these characters coresponds to the timing.
 This was used in the Python program on my laptop to use the data set to it.

 ### Task 4

-The above commands, and all other commands that ready information to send to my laptop via Bluetooth are unable to send the data unless my laptop requests it.
+The above commands, and all other commands that prepare information to send to my laptop, are unable to send the data unless my laptop requests it.
 This can be cumbersome when we want data to be autonously sent from the Artemis board to the Python files, so a notification handler needed to be implemented in Python.

 In the notification handler I implemented, I had the function determine if there is time data within the received data by referencing the syntax of the time data discussed in the previous task.
 If there is time data, it is extracted and placed in an array for use else where in the Python program.
 Similarly, I extract any temperature data sent to the Python program from the Artemis board.